International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 The `DatasetRequestMessage` must have a [Dataset](../model/terminology.md#dataset) property which contains the id of the [Dataset](../model/terminology.md#dataset).

 The [Catalog Service](../model/terminology.md#catalog-service) may require an authorization token.
-Details for including that token can be found in the relevant catalog binding specification.
+Details for including that token can be found in the relevant Catalog Binding Specification.

 ### 2.5 Dataset